Country Club Plaza

 No analysis available

 Car wash facilities are directly supported by the remarks, which explicitly say "car wash station."
-The current MLS count is not universal, but the repeated mention in the amenity list indicates the building offers this shared feature.
+The MLS count is not universal, but the wording is clear enough to confirm this as a building amenity for some residents.

 The clubhouse feature is not supported by the supplied public remarks.
 Although current MLS data shows CLUHOU in only 5/20 listings, none of the remarks mention a clubhouse or community center, so this looks more like weak or possibly copied MLS data than a verified amenity.